overcold/Warcraft3/README.md

 # Warcraft3

-Contains a user defined language data for notepad++, and systems that I wrote with partial docs.
+Contains user defined language data for notepad++, and systems that I wrote with partial docs.